vishweshkirthi/bespoke_assignment/SUBMISSION.md

     * Ability to probe the model by asking for similar words and phrases
 4. I also have the ability to control hyperparameters, or use fasttext's in-built autotune functionality
+5. Preprocessing of text - I have done some very basic preprocessing including making everything to lower case, converting to UTF-8 encoding, treating punctuations as separate words/tokens, etc.

 ## Next Steps
 1. Unit tests and api integration tests